Towards Safe, Explainable, and Regulated Autonomous Driving: XAI hereafter: What to expect?

-Throughout their motion trajectory, autonomous vehicles make sequential decisions within a setting formally characterized as Markov Decision Processes (MDP).
-An agent’s interaction with the environment as an MDP can be implemented as either model-free or model-based RL.
+Autonomous vehicles make sequential decisions throughout their motion trajectory within a setting formally characterized as a Markov Decision Process (MDP).
+The field of reinforcement learning (e.g., \citep{sutton2018reinforcement}) provides an MDP implementation architecture whose high-level goal is to estimate the differential reward of any possible action and to incrementally adjust the priority of making decisions by computing a policy that produces ranking preferred actions.
+An RL agent’s interaction with the environment as an MDP can be implemented either as model-free or model-based RL.
 In a model-free setting (such as Q-learning), the algorithm does not have access to the dynamics of the environment (i.e., transition or reward function).
-It estimates the value function directly from a sensed experience \cite{sutton2018reinforcement}.
-On the other hand, the model-based RL approach uses an estimated transition function to compute the optimal policy \cite{yao2012approximate, yao2014pseudo,sutton2018reinforcement, moerland2020model}.
-A model-based RL method usually has a \textit{planning} component, which learns and uses a model to approximate value functions.
-The idea of planning in RL is essential for decision making, e.g., the Dyna architectures \cite {sutton1991dyna,linDyna,multi-stepDyna}.
-In a model-free RL agent, it \textit{directly} learns a policy with the environment through interaction.
-The Dyna and linear-Dyna style architectures simultaneously learn a world model whilst learning the optimal policy through interactions with the world.
-Planning is naturally \textit{explainable}.
-In planning, a real state from the world or an imaginary state is given, the planning process essentially generates a predicted future trajectory starting from it.
-At each of the planning steps, an optimal action according to the model projection is generated, giving us a predicted state and a predicted reward.
-The predicted states and rewards can be analyzed, summed and visualized for the planned trajectory, giving explanation to why the agent favours the choice of a particular action at a particular time step.
-That being said, the potential of using Dyna architectures and model-based RL is huge for XAI and autonomous driving.
+It estimates the value function directly from a sensed experience \citep{sutton2018reinforcement}.
+So, model-free RL lacks explainability for learned policies.
+On the other hand, in the case of a model-based RL approach, an agent firstly tries to understand the world as prior knowledge, then develops a model to represent this world \citep{yao2012approximate, yao2014pseudo, sutton2018reinforcement, moerland2020model, kiran2021deep}.
+This approach in model-based RL is known as \textit{planning}.
+The idea of planning in RL is essential for understanding the explicit components of decision-making and has powered further model-based architectures (i.e., the Dyna architectures \citep {sutton1991dyna,linDyna, multi-stepDyna}).
+While in a model-free setting, an RL agent \textit{directly} learns a policy with the environment through interaction that produces a reward, in the Dyna and linear-Dyna style architectures an agent simultaneously learns a world model whilst learning an optimal policy through interactions with the world.
+Such a structure of planning makes it naturally \textit{explainable}.
+Whether based on approximations of state descriptions from the world or an imaginary state defined by the model, the planning process uses a model representation to generate a predicted future trajectory.
+According to the model projection, an ``optimal'' action is decided at each planning step, which provides a predicted state and a predicted reward.
+The predicted states and rewards can be analyzed and visualized for the planned trajectory, thus providing an explanation of why the agent favors the choice of a particular action at a specific time step.
+Within that context, the potential benefits and perspectives of using Dyna architectures and model-based RL are huge for XAI and autonomous driving.